 CID applications are classified as public records, and may be subject to request for copies by the media, the public or any other interested parties.

 Every CID application is considered individually and on its own merit.

-Preference will be given to organizations and activities that directly benefit the residents of the Fourth District and fall into the areas of focus: Veterans Services, Cultural Arts & Exchange and Juvenile Justice.
+In the Fourth District, only organizations and activities that directly benefit the residents of the Fourth District and fall in one of the following three areas of focus will be considered: Veterans Services, Cultural Arts & Exchange and Juvenile Justice.